Angela's Ashes (film): Plot

-The family is evicted and Frank's grandmother dies of pneumonia.
-They move in with Laman Griffin, who doesn't charge them rent but makes Angela cook and clean for him.
-Frank does well in school but wants to drop out to get a job that pays weekly so he can go to the movies every weekend.
-When Frank discovers Angela has been sleeping with Griffin as part of their arrangement, he has a physical altercation with Griffin, then goes to stay with his uncle Pa and aunt Aggie.
+The family is evicted after burning a wall in their home in desperation to keep warm.
+Frank's grandmother dies of pneumonia going in the rain to ask her cousin Laman Griffin for help and catching a cold in the process.
+They move in with Griffin, who doesn't charge them rent but makes Angela cook and clean for him.
+Frank does well in school but wants to drop out and get a job that pays weekly so he can help his family.
+When Frank discovers Angela has been sleeping with Griffin as part of their arrangement, he has a physical altercation with Griffin, then goes to stay with his uncle Pat and aunt Aggie.

 Aggie buys Frank clothes for his new job at the post office delivering telegrams.
-He starts a relationship with Theresa, a girl he meets on his route, but she soon dies from consumption.
+He starts a relationship with Theresa Carmody, a girl he meets on his route, but she soon dies from consumption.
 Frank blames himself for her death, thinking God punished her for their premarital sex.
 He later delivers a telegram to moneylender Mrs. Finucane, who hires him to write nonpayment letters to borrowers in arrears.

-Frank's uncle buys him his first pint at the pub, and he returns home drunk.
-Angela witnesses his return, berating him for being like his father.
-Angry, he lashes out at her for sleeping with Griffin and slaps her.
+Frank's uncle buys him his first pint at the pub, and he returns home drunk singing the same songs his father used to.
+Angela witnesses his return, berating him for being “useless” like his father.
+Angry, he lashes out at her for sleeping with Griffin and slaps her, calling her a “slut”.
 Frank goes to confession and the priest reassures him that Theresa is in heaven and her death wasn't a punishment.

 When Frank discovers Mrs. Finucane dead in her home, he takes all of her money and her debt ledger.
 He destroys the ledger and buys a ticket to America on a boat out of Cork.
-The night before he leaves, his family witnesses a lunar eclipse and his uncle Pa tells him it is a sign of good luck.
+The night before he leaves, his family witnesses a lunar eclipse, and his uncle Pat tells him it is a sign of good luck.
 The film ends with Frank reaching America and seeing the Statue of Liberty.